infovpcs/BMAD-METHOD-Odoo/docs/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the same license as the project.

+## Odoo Module Contributions

+- Follow Odoo coding guidelines and PEP8.
+- Add/maintain tests in `/tests` using Odoo's test framework.
+- Ensure module manifest and security files are up to date.
+- Reference `/demos/odoo-output-demo-files/` for documentation standards.
+- Document any version-specific logic or compatibility notes.